jinujd/crudman-nestjs/README.md

 export class UsersController extends CrudControllerBase('users') {}
 ```

-This is ideal when one controller maps to one resource (section) and you don’t need custom method bodies.
+This is ideal when one controller maps to one resource (section) and you don't need custom method bodies.
 If you later need to override one route, you can add a method and use the decorator variant, e.g.:

 ```ts
 @Get(':id')